-Looking to master Instagram hashtags in 2020?
+Looking to master Instagram hashtags?
 You’ve come to the right place!
 Using relevant, targeted hashtags on your posts and stories is still one of the best ways to get discovered by new

 and followers and that’s exactly what we’re going to do today!

 In this article, we’re going to be sharing the top 5 things to know in order to master Instagram hashtag research in 2020